Who Joined the Gathering?

 Merging Roles: To a slightly lesser extent, the check-in results show that people identified with the label ‘researcher’ and the perspective of their own ‘lived experience’.
 This resonates with our belief that no matter our job titles or status in society, we all have lived experience and are all members of a community.
 It also indicates many community members do see themselves as researchers, supporting our belief that research can be led by communities rather than just taking place in a university.

-The Decision-Making Gap: Fewer people identified as "decision-makers."
-This suggests either a specific gap in attendance or that those present did not feel as though they have a large amount of opportunities for decision-making.
+The Decision-Making Gap: Fewer people identified as "decision-makers" and this reflects that only 6% primarily registered with that identity.
+This may suggest many present did not feel as though they have a large amount of opportunities for decision-making.

-Experience Levels: Based on registration data, expertise was varied.
-27% of attendees had significant experience in community-led research, while 33% had little or no experience at all.
-The remaining 40% felt they had some experience, suggesting the CKM network includes all levels of learning.
+Experience Levels: Based on registration data, expertise was varied: 27% of attendees had significant experience in community-led research, while 33% had little or no experience at all.
+The remaining 40% felt they had some experience, suggesting the Gathering also succeeded in our intention in bringing a mix of experience levels together - not to be only preaching to the converted and including those who were completely new, and sharing practice across peers.

 Looking Forward

 The day included a wide range of perspectives, bringing in both individuals who were completely new to community-led research and those who were more experienced.
 This mix allowed for a rich exchange of peer support and learning.
 Interestingly, 43.1% of attendees were not yet CKM members at the time of registration.
-We welcomed this growth, as our Gathering was open to anyone passionate about community-led research, regardless of their prior membership status.
+We welcomed this growth, as our Gathering was intentionally open to anyone passionate about community-led research, regardless of their prior membership status, and continuing to bringing new rural and island perspectives to be interested and supported in doing more community-led research.

 The 2025 Gathering was a chance to bring together peers from rural and island communities, practitioners, researchers, and policy-makers to connect and share practice.
 The day brought together diverse voices—from a community, grassroots, and lived experience lens to policy-makers—to explore how community-led research can drive local change and influence national policy.